 Neonatal Intensive Care Unit (NICU) In This Section In This Section Conditions We TreatTechnology and TreatmentsWhat to Expect The Wasie Neonatal Intensive Care Unit (NICU) at Joe DiMaggio Children's Hospital provides level II and level III neonatal intensive care services for babies who require more care than the Newborn Nursery can provide.
-Why Choose the Wasie NICU We are one of 11 Regional Perinatal Intensive Care Centers in Florida We are the largest NICU in Broward County with a total of 64 beds, including: 42 Level III beds 22 Level II beds All neonatologists are board certified and our division is proud to be a pioneer in the introduction of the "Cool cap" hypothermia for asphyxiated newborns in Broward County We have been active participants for more than 20 years in the Vermont Oxford Network, a nonprofit voluntary collaboration of healthcare professionals dedicated to improving the quality and safety of medical care for newborn infants and their families Smart Snippet: Video Datasource: Set Video Source here Conditions Treated There are many reasons that a baby would require care in our Wasie NICU.
-In addition to premature babies or those who experienced complications at birth, we treat babies who are experiencing: Bowel obstructions Cardiac anomalies Congenital anomalies Hydrocephaly Infections Low blood sugar Meconium aspiration syndrome Necrotizing enterocolitis Neonatal sepsis Patent ductus arteriosus Persistent pulmonary hypertension Respiratory distress syndrome Retinopathy of prematurity Tracheo-esophageal fistula Hypoxic-ischemic encephalopathy Seizures How We Offer Support If your baby is being admitted to the NICU, your tremendous joy at the arrival of your baby is probably mixed with concern for your child's health and well-being.
+Why Choose the Wasie NICU We are one of 11 Regional Perinatal Intensive Care Centers in Florida We are the largest NICU in Broward County with a total of 84 beds, including: 62 Level III beds 22 Level II beds All neonatologists are board certified and our division is proud to be a pioneer in the introduction of the "Cool cap" hypothermia for asphyxiated newborns in Broward County We have been active participants for more than 20 years in the Vermont Oxford Network, a nonprofit voluntary collaboration of healthcare professionals dedicated to improving the quality and safety of medical care for newborn infants and their families Smart Snippet: Video Datasource: Set Video Source here Conditions Treated There are many reasons that a baby would require care in our Wasie NICU.
+In addition to premature babies or those who experienced complications at birth, we treat babies who are experiencing: Bowel obstructions Cardiac anomalies Chronic lung disease Congenital anomalies Hydrocephaly Infections Low blood sugar Meconium aspiration syndrome Necrotizing enterocolitis Neonatal sepsis Patent ductus arteriosus Persistent pulmonary hypertension Respiratory distress syndrome Retinopathy of prematurity Tracheo-esophageal fistula Hypoxic-ischemic encephalopathy Seizures How We Offer Support If your baby is being admitted to the NICU, your tremendous joy at the arrival of your baby is probably mixed with concern for your child's health and well-being.
 We understand the challenges this situation brings and are committed to supporting families through this difficult time.
 In addition to providing a warm and family-centered nurturing environment to help you bond with your baby, we offer the Conine Clubhouse, a place for families to stay while their babies are being cared for at the hospital.
-Visiting the NICU Parents may visit 22 hours a day To preserve confidentiality during shift changes, we exclude 6:30-7:30 am and 6:30-7:30 pm for other visitors (not parents) We ask that only two people visit the bedside at one time Visitors must be 18 or older; however, siblings 12 or older may visit with proof of immunizations and when accompanied by a parent To protect the health of our premature and sick babies, no one should visit with fever or other signs of a cold or flu During cold and flu season, there may be additional visiting restrictions Learn more about visiting your baby in the NICU.
+Visiting the NICU Parents are welcome 24 hours a day To preserve confidentiality during shift changes, we exclude 6:30-7:30 am and 6:30-7:30 pm for other visitors (not parents) We ask that only two people are at the bedside at one time Visitors must be 16 or older; however, siblings 24 months or older may visit with proof of immunizations and when accompanied by a parent To protect the health of our premature and sick babies, no one should visit with fever or other signs of a cold or flu During cold and flu season, there may be additional visiting restrictions Learn more about visiting your baby in the NICU.
 NICVIEW Webcams Our NICU has the NICVIEW webcam system – allowing you to see your newborn in the NICU from a computer or mobile device.
 The streaming video of your baby can only be accessed with a unique username and password.
 The NICVIEW system is free, easy to use and secure.
 Log in to NICVIEW with your username and password.